Waves in an Impossible Sea

 • Endnote: It’s perhaps surprising that a perspective-dependent form of energy can be conserved; you might expect some observers to see it as conserved and others to see it differently.
 But nature is clever.
 Although steadily moving observers, looking at an isolated object or set of objects, will disagree about how much total energy it has, they will all agree that the total energy is constant over time.
 That this all works out consistently is remarkable.

-• Discussion: I previously gave an example of how conservation of energy and momentum works in this article — it is long, but the first half or so is mostly covered in the book’s Chapter 8, except for some discussion of momentum.
-If you’re already comfortable with the idea of momentum, you can jump to the section marked “Where We Are So Far“, in which the conservation of energy and momentum is discussed from several observers’ perspectives.
+• Discussion: I previously gave an example of how conservation of energy and momentum works in this article.
+The article is long, but the first half or so is mostly covered in the book’s Chapter 8, except for some discussion of momentum, so you can probably skim through it.

 Note 7: Intransigence comes from energy